 This butter garlic sauteed spinach is one of the best Keto Spinach Recipes.
 This is super easy, healthy, and will help you lose some extra weight also.
-It has butter (fat) and low carb spinach leaves.
+This is a low carb spinach recipe (with a nice garlic flavor) that is perfect for a keto diet.
+If you are looking for sauteed spinach recipes or keto spinach recipe then you are at the right place.
+Enjoy this quick and easy keto sauteed spinach recipe for your keto diet.

 Keto Buttery Garlic Sauteed Spinach